Segmentation and Other Tools

 The Contour Tool allows you to draw outlines of your regions quickly and then interpolate between slices.

-To activate it - (a) select the Contour Tool from the top bar, (b) press the
+First, select the Contour Tool from the top bar or press the

 - 1.To get started, click on a viewport.
-You can click and drag or add points one click at a time.
+You can either click and drag to segment or add points one click at a time.

-- 2.To close/complete the contour, click the end node.
+- 2.To close the contour, click or drag your segmentation to the starting node.

 - 3.You can then change the slice and repeat the process.
 If you skip slices, the in-between slices will be interpolated.